 “(3) The Mayor shall prioritize grant funding under this subsection for eligible small businesses that did not receive Paycheck Protection Program loans from the Coronavirus Aid, Relief, and Economic Security Act, approved March 27, 2020 (134 Stat.
 281; 15 U.S.C. § 9001 et seq.) or section 501 of Division N of the Consolidated Appropriations Act, 2021, approved December 27, 2020 (134 Stat.
 2069; 15 U.S.C. § 9058a).

-“(A) The Mayor may issue one or more grants to a third-party grant-managing entity for the purpose of administering the grant program under subsection (u) of this section and making subgrants on behalf of the Mayor in accordance with the requirements of this section.
+“(4) The Mayor may issue one or more grants to a third-party grant-managing entity for the purpose of administering the grant program under this subsection and making subgrants on behalf of the Mayor in accordance with the requirements of this subsection.

-“(B) The Mayor, and any third-party entity chosen pursuant to subparagraph (A) of this paragraph, shall, at a minimum, maintain the following information for each grant award:
+“(5) (A) The Mayor, and any third-party entity chosen pursuant to paragraph (4) of this subsection, shall, at a minimum, maintain the following information for each grant award:

 “(i) The name, location and business license number of the grant recipient;

-“(ii) Proof of revenue declines as required by subsection (l)(2)(A)(iv) of this section;
+“(ii) Proof of revenue declines as required by paragraph (2)(A)(iv) of this subsection;

 “(iii) The date and amount, if any, of Paycheck Protection Program loans received by the small business for purposes of compliance with paragraph (3) of this subsection;